scrapy/scrapy/docs/topics/downloader-middleware.rst

 .. class:: HttpCacheMiddleware

-    There are two types of caches:

-    * Dummy cache

-        This middleware was designed as a dummy low-level cache to all HTTP
+    This middleware provides low-level cache to all HTTP requests and responses.
+    It has to be combined with a cache storage backend as well as a cache policy.

+    Scrapy ships with two HTTP cache storage backends:

+        * :ref:`httpcache-dbm-backend`
+        * :ref:`httpcache-fs-backend`

+    You can change the HTTP cache storage backend with the :setting:`HTTPCACHE_STORAGE` setting.
+Or you can also implement your own storage backend.

+    Scrapy ships with two HTTP cache policies:

+    * Dummy policy

-        requests and responses, with no awareness of any HTTP Cache-Control directives.
+        This policy has no awareness of any HTTP Cache-Control directives.
 Every request and its corresponding response are cached.
         When the same request is seen again, the response is returned without transferring anything from the Internet.

-        The HTTP cache is useful for testing spiders faster (without having to wait for downloads every time) and for trying your spider offline, when an Internet connection is not available.
-The goal is to be able to "replay" a spider run *exactly as it run before* and not to use HTTP caching (to save bandwidth and speed up the crawl).
+        The Dummy policy is useful for testing spiders faster (without having to wait for downloads every time) and for trying your spider offline, when an Internet connection is not available.
+The goal is to be able to "replay" a spider run *exactly as it ran before*.

-        Scrapy ships with two storage backends for the dummy HTTP cache middleware:

-        * :ref:`httpcache-dbm-backend`
+        This is the default cache policy.

-        * :ref:`httpcache-fs-backend`
+    * RFC2616 policy

-    * Real HTTP cache

-        This middleware was designed as a real HTTP cache with HTTP Cache-Control awareness, aimed at production and used in continuous runs to avoid downloading unmodified data (to save bandwidth and speed up crawls).
+        This policy provides a RFC2616 compliant HTTP cache, i.e. with HTTP Cache-Control awareness, aimed at production and used in continuous runs to avoid downloading unmodified data (to save bandwidth and speed up crawls).

-        In order to use the real HTTP cache, set:
+        In order to use this policy, set:

-        * :setting:`HTTPCACHE_USE_DUMMY` to ``False``
-        * :setting:`HTTPCACHE_STORAGE` to ``'scrapy.contrib.httpcache.DbmRealCacheStorage'``
+        * :setting:`HTTPCACHE_POLICY` to ``scrapy.contrib.downloadermiddleware.httpcache.RFC2616Policy``

-        Scrapy ships with one storage backend for the real HTTP cache middleware:

-        * :ref:`httprealcache-dbm-backend`

-    You can change the storage backend with the :setting:`HTTPCACHE_STORAGE` setting.
-Or you can also implement your own backend.
+    You can change the HTTP cache policy with the :setting:`HTTPCACHE_POLICY` setting.
+Or you can also implement your own policy.

 .. _httpcache-dbm-backend: